 Many people want the solution services provided by PC DEPOT.
-The Company launched the Aoyama Store in December 2015 and the Azabu-Juban Store in March 2016 as city-center stores in Tokyo.
+The Company launched the Aoyama Store in 2015 and the Azabu-Juban Store in 2016 as city-center stores in Tokyo.
 These stores target new customers living in central Tokyo.
 Customers visiting the Aoyama Store live in the neighborhood.
 More female customers than expected are visiting the store.
-The number of customers is increasing and a generation of people somewhat younger than seniors is visiting the store.
+The number of customers is increasing, and the generation of people who are somewhat younger than seniors is also visiting the store.